Self-love is a common theme throughout BTS’s discography. Here are the 12 BTS self-love songs that I love that remind me to love myself!

 2. BTS Cypher 4

-The first BTS song I had on repeat back in 2017-2018 was “Cypher 4.”
+The first BTS song I had on repeat back in 2017-2018 when I first got into their music was “Cypher 4.”
 It’s not only the catchy beat but also the rap line’s diverse flows.
 There is some similarity to “Idol” with its confidence and smart style of dissing haters.
 The hook/chorus is “I love, I love, I love myself.”

 My favorite part of the song is at the end of RM’s verse, “You hate me but YOU KNOW ME/I like hate comments more than no comments/I don’t know you/BUT YOU KNOW ME.”